sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 ## Other Method for Already Rigged and Animated Models

 ## Route 1 or Route 2 ?
-Now, it is important to decide if you want to go `route 1` or `route 2`. `Route 1` will make the model compatible with every Unreal Engine animation and is recommended. `Route 2` is for if you have an already rigged and animated character.
+Now, it's important to decide if you want to go `route 1` or `route 2`. `Route 1` will make the model compatible with every Unreal Engine animation and is recommended. `Route 2` is for if you have an already rigged and animated character.
 Try to avoid `route 2` and first generate an Unreal Engine ready rig before weight painting and animating (In short: `Route 1` your animations and other animations, `route 2` only your animations).

 ## Route 2 Converting Rigify Rig to Unreal Engine Ready Rig
 - Set unit scale to 0.01